filecoin-project/go-ds-versioning/README.md

 fruitBaskets, migrateFruitBaskets := statestore.NewVersionedStateStore(ds, migrations, versioning.VersionKey("1"))
 ```

-Here we're setting up a migrated statestore using the datastore, a list of migrations, and a target version. (target cause in certain cases we want to support migrated DOWN).
+Here we're setting up a migrated statestore using the datastore, a list of migrations, and a target version. (target cause in certain cases we want to migrate to a particular version, either UP or DOWN).

 We get back our statestore, and a function to run migrations so we're at our target version.